inovex/justcause/README.md

 python causaleval/experiment.py -F my_runs
 ```

-# On logging
+## What is logged
 Results are stored row wise in a csv with fields:
-`Metric, Method, Dataset, Size, Sample, Time, Score`.
+`Metric, Method, Dataset, Size, Sample, Time, Score, Std`.
 Meaning
- - Metric used (e.g. PEHE, MSE on ATE, ...)
+ - Metric used (e.g. PEHE, MSE on ATE, ...) + the number of replications (e.g. PEHE100)
  - Method evaluated
  - Dataset used
  - Size of the training sample
  - Evaluated on Test or Train
  - Time required for computation
- - Score of the Metric on given method, dataset, size, sample
+ - Score of the Metric on given method, dataset, size, sample reported as mean over all replications
+ - Std error over all replications

 # Setting up the environment